maciejmika/backbase_exercise/README.md

 - Rest-assured requests module mentioned in API Automated tests section.

 ## more info about GUI tests
-- core of my Selenium tests is Selenium-Jupiter framework.
-This is very powerful Selenium extension written to cooperate with Junit 5.
+- core of my Selenium tests project is Selenium-Jupiter framework.
+This is a very powerful Selenium extension written to cooperate with Junit 5.
 One of it's main features is easy, almost maintenance-free multi-browser management.
 In my case, I used TestTemplate functionality coupled with Selenium-Jupiter that allow me to easily manage the browsers I want to use for my tests.
 I will provide more info about browser management in the project in separate paragraph.
 - I used classic Page Object Pattern with Page Factory.
 - tests execution is paralleled by classes, tests inside the class run one by one
 - I implemented possibility to run the tests headless - to enable/disable headless mode change 'headless' variable value in application.properties file in 'selenium_tests/src/main/resources' directory